networknt/light-doc/content/tutorial/oauth/start.md

 used to manage containers.

-There are two docker images per service and the Redhat based image is only used by one of our banking customers as it is the only one approved.
+There are two docker images per service and the Redhat based image is only used by one of our banking customers as it is the only one that is approved.

 * Alphine Linux based image (78MB) which is smaller and recommended for most users.

 * Redhat Linux based image (219MB) with networknt as user instead of root for maximum security.

-To help user to understand how each service work and enable user to modify services, the first section of this tutorial will focus on development mode which will build these services and dockerize them.
+To help user to understand how each service works and enables user to modify services, the first section of this tutorial will focus on development mode which will build these services and dockerize them.

-For each microservices, we have Dockerfile and Dockerfile-Redhat in docker folder.
+For each microservices, we have Dockerfile in root folder and Dockerfile-Redhat in docker folder.
 Here is an example:

 https://github.com/networknt/light-oauth2/tree/master/client/docker